yurakomarnitskyi/django-scraper/README.md

 1. Clone the repository: `https://github.com/yurakomarnitskyi/django-scraper.git`
 2. Navigate to the project directory: `cd django-scraper`
-3. Start Docker Compose: `docker-compose up -d`
+3. Start Docker Compose: `docker-compose up`
 4. Dump the db now by running this command in a new console: `docker-compose exec app python app/db_dump.py`
 5. See this db data by opening this directory: `usr/src/django-scraper/dumps`